Vermin Supreme: Presidential campaigns

-Supreme has run in every presidential election since 1992.
+1996

+Supreme ran for president in 1996.
+During the 1996 Democratic National Convention, he was present in the host city of Chicago.
+During the convention, he walked around with a giant prop toothbrush and handed out campaign flyers pledging "to do something about the weather...to pave over everything that hasn't been paved over yet...(and) legislation to make teeth brushing after every meal mandatory".
+The slogan of his 1996 campaign was "let him run your life because he knows what's best for you".

 2004

 Supreme campaigned in the Washington, D.C. presidential primary in 2004, where he received 149 votes.

 2008

 Supreme campaigned in the New Hampshire Republican primary in 2008.
 He received 41 votes (0.02%) in the New Hampshire primary.
 According to the Federal Election Commission (FEC), he also received 43 votes nationally in the general election.

 2012

 Supreme glitter bombs Randall Terry during a forum at the New Hampshire Institute of Politics at Saint Anselm College in December 2011.

 Supreme campaigned as a Democrat in the 2012 U.S. presidential election.
 His candidacy was supported by the Good Humor Party.

 On April 14, 2011, Supreme participated in the First Debate of the New Election Cycle at the IGLO Dissidents' Convention which also included Jimmy McMillan, Jill Stein, and others.
 He qualified to be listed on the 2012 Democratic Party primary ballot in New Hampshire.
 On October 29, 2011, Supreme participated in a satirical debate against a representative of the campaign of deceased British occultist Aleister Crowley.
 On December 19, he participated in the "Lesser-Known Democratic Candidates Presidential Forum", at the New Hampshire Institute of Politics at Saint Anselm College and "glitterbombed" fellow candidate Randall Terry.

 He was a candidate in the Iowa Democratic caucuses, and received 1.4% of the votes on January 3, 2012.
 On January 10, 2012, in the Democratic Primary in New Hampshire, Supreme received 833 votes.
 (Barack Obama won the primary with 49,080 votes.)